Maryland: Civil War

 In April 1861, Federal units and state regiments were attacked as they marched through Baltimore, sparking the Baltimore riot of 1861, the first bloodshed in the Civil War.
-Of the 115,000 Marylanders who joined the military during the Civil War, around 85,000, or 77%, joined the Union army, while the remainder joined the Confederate Army.
 The largest and most significant battle in the state was the Battle of Antietam on September 17, 1862, near Sharpsburg.
 Although a tactical draw, the battle was considered a strategic Union victory and a turning point of the war.

-After the war
+Post-Civil War

 A new state constitution in 1864 abolished slavery and Maryland was first recognized as a "Free State" in that context.
 Following passage of constitutional amendments that granted voting rights to freedmen, in 1867 the state extended suffrage to non-white males.

 The Democratic Party rapidly regained power in the state from Republicans.
 Democrats replaced the Constitution of 1864 with the Constitution of 1867.
 Following the end of Reconstruction in 1877, Democrats devised means of disenfranchising blacks, initially by physical intimidation and voter fraud, later by constitutional amendments and laws.
 Blacks and immigrants, however, resisted Democratic Party disfranchisement efforts in the state.
 Maryland blacks were part of a biracial Republican coalition elected to state government in 1896–1904 and comprised 20% of the electorate.

 Compared to some other states, blacks were better established both before and after the civil war.
 Nearly half the black population was free before the war, and some had accumulated property.
 Half the population lived in cities.
 Literacy was high among blacks and, as Democrats crafted means to exclude them, suffrage campaigns helped reach blacks and teach them how to resist.
 Whites did impose racial segregation in public facilities and Jim Crow laws, which effectively lasted until the passage of federal civil rights legislation in the mid-1960s.

 Baltimore grew significantly during the Industrial Revolution, due in large part to its seaport and good railroad connections, attracting European immigrant labor.
 Many manufacturing businesses were established in the Baltimore area after the Civil War.
 Baltimore businessmen, including Johns Hopkins, Enoch Pratt, George Peabody, and Henry Walters, founded notable city institutions that bear their names, including respectively a university, library system, music and dance conservatory, and art museum.

 Cumberland was Maryland's second-largest city in the 19th century.
 Nearby supplies of natural resources along with railroads fostered its growth into a major manufacturing center.